redux-saga/redux-saga/docs/recipes/README.md

 and `future` state.
 There is even a library [redux-undo](https://github.com/omnidan/redux-undo) that creates a higher order reducer to do most of the heavy lifting for the developer.

-However, this method comes with it overheard from storing references to the previous state(s) of the application.
+However, this method comes with overhead because it stores references to the previous state(s) of the application.

 Using redux-saga's `delay` and `race` we can implement a simple, one-time undo without enhancing our reducer or storing the previous state.